 Fortunately for all of us who don’t speak fluent Chinese, during the last handful of years, some genuine and understandable teachings on neidan have arrived.
 Here they are:

-1. Taoist Alchemy of Wang Liping (volumes 1 and 2) by Nathan Brine — hands down, these are the best books to date; seriously, they scintillate compared to anything else.
+1. Taoist Alchemy of Wang Liping (volumes 1, 2 and 3) by Nathan Brine — hands down, these are the best books to date; seriously, they scintillate compared to anything else.
 Why?
 How about readable, understandable English to start?
 Nathan has studied many years with Master Liping and completed graduate work in Chinese studies so the books flow, are logical and have enough detail to convey what needs to be done.
 Future volumes are intended.
 Fingers crossed!

 2. Taoist Alchemy Online — Nathan’s online courses help round out the teachings in his books.
 If you seriously want to get a solid start on the essential first steps of neidan, you need look no further: this is the real deal.
 At present there are five courses which correspond to the full content of his two books.